antoineco/tomcat-mod_cluster/README.md

 * mod_cluster release: **α**
 * Tomcat release: **β** (latest patch version)

+# Maintenance

-# Rebuilding images
+## Rebuilding images

-All images supported by this repository can be rebuilt and tagged using [Bashbrew][bashbrew], the tool used for cloning, building, tagging, and pushing the Docker official images.
-To do so, simply call the `bashbrew` utility, pointing it to the included `tomcat-mod_cluster` definition file as in the example below:
+All images in this repository can be rebuilt and tagged manually using [Bashbrew][bashbrew], the tool used for cloning, building, tagging, and pushing the Docker official images.
+To do so, simply call the `bashbrew` utility, pointing it to the included `httpd-mod_cluster` definition file as in the example below:

 ```
 bashbrew --library . build tomcat-mod_cluster
 ```

+## Automated build pipeline

+Any push to the upstream [`tomcat`][docker-tomcat] repository or to the source repository triggers an automatic rebuild of all the images in this repository.
+From a high perspective the automated build pipeline looks like the below diagram:

+![Automated build pipeline][pipeline]

 [dockerfile-tc7]: https://github.com/antoineco/tomcat-mod_cluster/blob/master/1.3/tc7/Dockerfile